srikanthbachala20/model-test-repo/README.md

 ## Prerequisites

 Before setting up this repository, ensure you have:
-- Python 3.8+ installed
+- Python 3.11+ installed
 - pip package manager
 - Git
-- A Clarifai account (for uploading models, optional for local development)
+- A Clarifai account

 ## Installation